What’s book art?

 Mark with a thin pencil, using a long ruler.
 Put the marks some 2-3 mm away from the border of the page - this way, your marks cannot be seen in your finished project.

-Use a ‘Geodreieck’ or a hard, triangular shape (45°-90°-45°, maybe from cardboard or plastic) to make your folds as precise as possible.
+You can use a ‘Geodreieck’ or a hard, triangular shape (45°-90°-45°, maybe from cardboard or plastic) to make your folds as precise as possible.
 Hover over the pictures for more information.

 Admire your result